Keele Campus of York University: Accolade West

 Located north of the Joan & Martin Goldfarb Centre for Fine Arts and adjacent to Burton Auditorium, Accolade West is used by students from across the university.
 A four-storey building dedicated primarily to academic studies, the building houses classrooms, seminar rooms and computer laboratories ranging in capacity from 40 to 400 seats.
 It houses the student-run gallery of the Department of Visual Arts as well as two new studios for the Fine Arts Cultural Studies program in the Faculty of Fine Arts.

+Student Centres

+The Student Centre at York University's Keele Campus comprises two major buildings: the original First Student Centre and the purpose-built Second Student Centre.
+Together they serve as the primary hub for student services, clubs, and social life.

-Student Centre
+First Student Centre

-The Student Centre, has a main floor consisting largely of fast-food and retail, with upper floors given over to offices for student organisations and student-focused services.
-As of November 2013, the restaurants in the Student Centre include Wendy's, Jimmy the Greek, Pagoda, Gino's Pizza, Mac's Sushi, Treats, Yogen Früz, Island Foods, and Bluemont Bistro.
-Notable services include the Lee Wiggins Daycare Centre and the campus chapel.

-The Break Room

-Located in the basement of the Student Centre, Break Room (formerly The Underground) is a restaurant and bar offering a mixed board and video game area.
-The Break Room hosts a variety of events each week, including trivia, e-sports, and karaoke.
+Located at 94 York Boulevard (4700 Keele Street), the First Student Centre acts as a centralized venue for student-organization offices, retail food outlets, and general student services.
+It anchors the campus' "living room" for student life, where fast-food and retail on the main level are complemented by offices and support services on the upper floors.

+Functions include club and student-union offices, and student-run services.